dennypradipta/express-apollo/README.md

 # Express Apollo

-A simple example of GraphQL Apollo Server using Express.
+A simple example of GraphQL Apollo Server using Express and PostgreSQL.

 ## How to Run